Thorian/Doxygen-PDF-Stylesheets/README.md

 This repository will be a collection of stylesheets i use for tuning the LaTex output to something I'm proud to present.

+## Usage ##
+Download the stylsheet you like or download the whole package.
+Then name the stylesheet you want to use using the LINUX_HEADER option in your DoxyGen File.